-Choosing the best options from lengthy lists can be a tricky business when buying or leasing a new electric car.
-From reversing cameras to cruise control, voice activation to digital mirrors, the lists can be a mix of daily essentials to the latest luxury playthings.
+Choosing the best options for your EV from lengthy lists can be a tricky business.
+From reversing cameras to cruise control, voice activation to digital mirrors, there’s a mix of daily essentials to the latest luxury playthings.

 There’s one bit of kit, though, that we’d recommend all electric car owners go for: the heat pump.
 Humbly named compared to some technology available, it’ll keep you warm in the winter while helping to maximise range.
 Clever, right?